 Listening to how native speakers really pronounce words in everyday speech helps you know what to listen for (see this page for a preview!).
 And you'll get the tools to learn from each story: background information, lists of new words, scripts, quizzes, and links to learn more about the topic.

 3 Join our global discussion.

-Each story comes with discussion questions and a forum, and I'd love to hear from you.
+Each story comes with discussion questions, and I'd love to hear from you.
 Send me your thoughts to take part in a global discussion about life, the environment, the culture and customs of North America... wherever the stories take us.